amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 a full new row matching the target table's schema, the plan would need to contain a separate node for each child table when updating inherited/partitioned tables.
-Remember that non-partitioning inheritance allows each child table to have their own columns, so this hassle was necessary in that case, but an annoyance for partitioning which doesn't allow such thing.
-This is how it looked:
+Remember that non-partitioning inheritance allows each child table to have its own columns, so this hassle was necessary in that case, but an annoyance for partitioning which doesn't allow such a thing.
+This is how it
+looked:

 ```
 postgres=# create table foo_child1 (d int) inherits (foo);